junxit/us-congress-bills-112/bill.md

   >     - **(A)** the Secretary of Agriculture (acting through the Chief of the Forest Service), with respect to National Forest System land; and
   >     - **(B)** the Secretary of the Interior, with respect to land managed by the Bureau of Land Management (including land held for the benefit of an Indian tribe).
   > - **(b)** *Program* In addition to the research, development, and demonstration program authorized by section 963, the Secretary shall carry out a program to demonstrate the commercial application of integrated systems for the capture, injection, monitoring, and long-term geological storage of carbon dioxide from industrial sources.
-  > - **(c)** *Authorized assistance* In carrying out the program, the Secretary may enter into cooperative agreements to provide financial and technical assistance to up to 10 demonstration projects.
+  > - **(c)** *Authorized assistance* In carrying out the program, the Secretary may enter into cooperative agreements to provide financial and technical assistance to up to 10 large-scale demonstration projects.
   > - **(d)** *Project selection* The Secretary shall competitively select recipients of cooperative agreements under this section from among applicants that—
   >   - **(1)** provide the Secretary with sufficient geological site information (including hydrogeological and geophysical information) to establish that the proposed geological storage unit is capable of long-term storage of the injected carbon dioxide, including—
   >     - **(A)** the location, extent, and storage capacity of the geological storage unit at the site into which the carbon dioxide will be injected;